PheonixRiseOfTheSapience/AegisSapience-X11-License/README.md

 10.5.
 Reverse engineering or circumvention of this License via any terms of use, privacy policy, license, websites, or services is strictly prohibited.
 10.6.
 Websites, services, terms of use, and privacy policies must not be used to circumvent, reverse engineer, or otherwise violate this License.
 10.7.
 Design patterns included in the materials are protected under this License and must not be used to claim exclusive rights.
+10.8.
+Modifying file contents in a way that changes its checksum, including but not limited to adding null characters, will be considered an attempt to circumvent the License and is strictly prohibited.
+10.9.
+The use of checksums to verify the contents of a file is not recognized as valid under this License due to the potential for circumvention by modifying file contents with a simple injected null value to change checksums.

 11. Unauthorized Copyrighting, Patenting, or Trademarking 11.1.
 No person or entity is allowed to copyright, patent, or trademark this License or any derivative works thereof without explicit written consent from [Your Name or Entity].